Implementing A/B Test for Search

 Fig. A snapshot of the editable tabs in a search client where A/B testing is on.

-The only way to get complete testing capability back is to stop or delete the A/B Test running on the Search Client.
+The only way to regain complete testing capability is to stop or delete the A/B Test running on the Search Client.
+You can run only one A/B Test on a search client at a time.

 Search Analytics